microprediction/timemachines/README.md

       - State is not an invitation to sneak in additional arguments

 - If y=None is passed, it is a suggestion to the "model" that it has time to perform some offline task, such as a periodic fitting.
-In this case it would be typical to supply a larger e than usual.
+      - In this case it would be typical to supply a larger e than usual.
+      - The function should return x=None, as acknowledgement that it has recognized the "offline" convention

 ### There is no fit()
 See the last convention listed above.